shane0/shane0.github.io/docs/buddhism/basics.md

 Anicca, which means impermanence, is one of the three characteristics of existence in Buddhism.
 It refers to the notion that all things are in a constant state of flux and that nothing is permanent or unchanging.
 According to Buddhist teachings, the realization of impermanence is essential for spiritual growth and liberation, as it helps individuals to let go of attachment, craving, and suffering.
 By accepting the impermanent nature of all things, Buddhists aim to cultivate a deeper sense of equanimity, wisdom, and compassion in their lives.

+Anicca is both change and impermanence.
+Change is a more literal translation of the word, while impermanence is a more abstract concept.
+Change means that everything in the world is constantly changing, from the smallest particle to the largest galaxy.
+Even our own bodies are constantly changing, as cells die and are replaced.
+Impermanence means that nothing lasts forever.
+Everything in the world is eventually destroyed, even the most powerful empires and the most beautiful works of art.

+The concept of anicca is one of the most important concepts in Buddhism.
+By understanding anicca, we can learn to let go of attachments to things that are impermanent, and to accept the ever-changing nature of reality.

 ## in buddhism what are the three universal truths?

 ```mermaid